YukiRamu/WMAD-Open-Weather-Map-Project/README.md

 <h3 align="left">🙇‍♀️Under Construction:</h3>
 *1) Date and time in Vancouver are always shown.
 Those for other cities are still under construction.<br>
-*2) After "fahrenheit" is clicked and auto-refresh kicks, the unit goes back to celsius.
+*2) After "fahrenheit" is clicked and auto-refresh kicks, the unit goes back to celsius.<br>
 *3) This function is still under construction.

 <h3 align="left">📚Reference:</h3>